 Can I bring my own tubes/materials?

 In order to ensure that only tubes and materials of the highest quality are used, and to ensure that Dave can check and prepare everything before your arrival, all tubes and materials must be obtained from ourselves.
 We have a large stock of tubes, components and braze-ons for you to choose from.
-However, if you have any specific requests for tubesets and/or particular components that we do not hold in stock we will do our best to obtain them for you.

 What if I make a mistake and damage a tube?